Saweety Boora: Career

 At the 2014 AIBA Women's World Boxing Championships in Jeju City, Boora won the silver medal in the light heavyweight (81 kg) event after losing the final to China's Yang Xiaoli.
 Boora was the only Indian to reach the final of an event at the 2015 Asian Women's Amateur Boxing Championships in Wulanchabu where she settled for silver after losing to the same opponent.

 In 2017, Boora received Government of Haryana's Bhim Award for her sporting achievements in the 2015–16 season.
 In 2018, she changed her weight class from light heavyweight (81 kg) to middleweight (75 kg) as the former is not part of the Summer Olympics.
 She was eliminated in the pre-quarterfinal round of the 2019 AIBA Women's World Boxing Championships.

 On 12 February 2024, Sweety Boora joins Political Party BJP with his Husband Deepak Niwas Hooda.

 2023 IBA Women's World Boxing Championships

-She became the 7th Indian boxer (male or female) to be crowned World Champion after defeating Wang Lina of China by 4–3 on 25th March 2023 in the Light heavyweight category.
+She became the 7th Indian boxer (male or female) to be crowned World Champion after defeating Wang Lina of China by 4–3 on 25 March 2023 in the Light heavyweight category.

+Allegations and controversy

+In January 2026, Boora was allegedly involved in a roadside altercation in Almora, Uttarakhand, which drew widespread attention on social media.
+According to media reports, a video surfaced showing two women accused of throwing trash, including liquor bottles, from a vehicle onto a public road near a taxi union office on 26 January, a designated dry day in the state.

+During the incident, a local taxi driver, later identified as Himanshu Pandey, was seen confronting the occupants of the vehicle.
+In the video, one of the women was allegedly seen slapping the driver, while another reportedly attempted to seize his mobile phone as bystanders recorded the confrontation.

+Subsequent reports identified the women in the video as Boora and her sister, CV Boora.
+The incident occurred while they were travelling in a Haryana-registered vehicle.
+No official charges or convictions were reported at the time, and Boora had not publicly responded to the allegations as of January 2026.